 Driving an RV is nothing like driving a regular car or truck.
 It requires special skills and in-depth knowledge of handling such massive vehicles.

 While you reverse, you must use mirrors and the equipment designed for this purpose.
-You cannot rely on your intuition or guesswork – like looking over your shoulder.
+You cannot rely on intuition or guesswork – like looking over your shoulder.

-Reversing a camper trailer is even more challenging, as the rig moves in the opposite direction of your towing vehicle.
+Reversing a camper trailer is even more challenging as the rig moves in the opposite direction of your towing vehicle.

 Another crucial aspect is driving on a downhill slope.
-You must learn to drive without hitting your brakes consistently on such roads, as no matter what you do, your RV won’t stop if you mismanage your brakes at a downhill slope.
+You must learn to move without hitting your brakes consistently on such roads, as no matter what you do, your RV won’t stop if you mismanage your brakes at a downhill slope.

 10. Limitation (Urban Exploration)

-In such situations, you can either choose to stay on the outskirts or hire a city car to move around the city comfortably.
+In such situations, you can either stay on the outskirts or hire a car to move around the city comfortably.
 Just park your motorhome at a shopping mall’s parking area or any other place with ample parking space.
 Don’t leave your RV unattended at a secluded home to avoid any unfortunate scenario.

 11. Overnight Parking Limitations